-- As part of the initiatives to curb the spread of Coronavirus Disease 2019 (COVID-19), the 33rd AGM will be conducted on a virtual basis entirely through live streaming and online remote voting which are available on https://ps.megacorp.com.my/THZjJC.
-Please follow the procedures provided in the Administrative Guide of 33rd AGM in order to register, participate and vote remotely. - The Broadcast Venue of the 33rd AGM is strictly for the purpose of complying with Section 327(2) of the Companies Act 2016 which requires the Chairperson of the meeting to be at the main venue of the meeting.
-No shareholders/proxies from the public should be physically present at the Broadcast Venue on the day of the 33rd AGM. - Members may submit questions to the Board of Directors prior to the 33rd AGM to shaun@brightpack.net no later than 9.00 a.m. on Wednesday, 27 January 2021 or to use the Question and Answer platform to transmit questions to Board of Directors during live streaming - 4.
-Since the 33rd AGM will be conducted via a virtual meeting, a member entitled to attend and vote at the meeting may appoint the Chairman of the meeting as his/her proxy and indicate the voting instruction in the Proxy Form. - For the purpose of determining who shall be entitled to attend this Annual General Meeting, the Company shall be requesting Bursa Malaysia Depository Sdn.
-Bhd. to make available a Record of Depositors as at 15 January 2021 and only members whose name appear on such Record of Depositors shall be entitled to attend and vote at the meeting. - A member of the Company entitled to attend and vote at the meeting is entitled to appoint not more than two (2) proxies to attend and vote in his stead.
+- As part of the initiatives to curb the spread of Coronavirus Disease 2019 (COVID-19), the 34th AGM will be conducted on a virtual basis entirely through live streaming and online remote voting which are available on https://vps.megacorp.com.my/OPgyxw.
+Please follow the procedures provided in the Administrative Guide of 34th AGM in order to register, participate and vote remotely. - The Broadcast Venue of the 34th AGM is strictly for the purpose of complying with Section 327(2) of the Companies Act 2016 which requires the Chairperson of the meeting to be at the main venue of the meeting.
+No shareholders/proxies from the public should be physically present at the Broadcast Venue on the day of the 34th AGM. - Members may submit questions to the Board of Directors prior to the 34th AGM to shaun@brightpack.net no later than 9.00 a.m. on Tuesday, January 2022 or to use the Question and Answer platform to transmit questions to Board of Directors during live streaming. - Since the 34th AGM will be conducted via a virtual meeting, a member entitled to attend and vote at the meeting may appoint the Chairman of the meeting as his/her proxy and indicate the voting instruction in the Proxy Form. - For the purpose of determining who shall be entitled to attend this Annual General Meeting, the Company shall be requesting Bursa Malaysia Depository Sdn.
+Bhd. to make available a Record of Depositors as at 13 January 2022 and only members whose name appear on such Record of Depositors shall be entitled to attend and vote at the meeting. - 6.
+A member of the Company entitled to attend and vote at the meeting is entitled to appoint not more than two (2) proxies to attend and vote in his stead.
 Where a member appoints two proxies, the appointment shall be invalid unless the member specifies the proportion of his holdings to be represented by each proxy.
-A proxy.
-A proxy and the proportion of the proportion of the proposition of the prop - proportion of his holdings to be represented by each proxy.
-A proxy may but need not be a member of the Company.

-Where a member of the Company is an exempt authorised nominee as defined under the Securities Industry (Central Depositories) Act, 1991 which holds ordinary shares in the Company for multiple beneficial owners in one (1) securities account ("Omnibus Account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each Omnibus Account it holds. - 3.
-The instrument appointing a proxy shall be in writing under the hand of the appointor or of his attorney duly authorised in writing, or if the appointor is a corporation, either under its common seal or the hand of its officer or its duly authorised attorney. - The instrument appointing a proxy shall be deposited at the office of the Poll Administrator office, Mega Corporate Services Sdn Bhd, Level 15-2, Bangunan Faber Imperial Court, Uln Sultan Ismail, 50250 Kuala Lumpur or email to AGM-support.BPl@megacorp.com.my not less than forty-eight (48) hours before the time set for holding the meeting or at any adjournment thereof. - Pursuant to Paragraph 8.29A(1) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, all resolutions set out in this Notice will be put to a vote by way of a poll.
+A proxy may but need not be a member of the Company. - 7.
+Where a member of the Company is an exempt authorised nominee as defined under the Securities Industry (Central Depositories) Act, 1991 which holds ordinary shares in the Company for multiple beneficial owners in one (1) securities account ("Omnibus Account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each Omnibus Account it holds. - The instrument appointing a proxy shall be in writing under the hand of the appointor or of his attorney duly authorised in writing, or if the appointor is a corporation, either under its common seal or the hand of its officer or its duly authorised attorney. - 9.
+The instrument appointing a proxy shall be deposited at the office of the Poll Administrator office, Mega Corporate Services Sdn Bhd, Level 15-2, Banguna Faber Imperial Court, Jln Sultan Ismail, 50250 Kuala Lumpur or email to AGM_puport.BPI@megacorp.com.my not less than forty-eight (48) hours before the time set for holding the meeting or at any adjournment thereof. - Pursuant to Paragraph 8.29A(1) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, all resolutions set out in this Notice will be put to a vote by way of a poll.